 Getting confused between Kriya Yoga and Kundalini Yoga isn’t uncommon at all, especially as Kundalini Yoga includes the use of ‘Kriyas’ in its practice and Kriya Yoga helps to awaken ‘kundalini energy’.

-As I mentioned previously, the word ‘Kriya’ means ‘action’, and in Kundalini Yoga ‘Kriyas’ refer to a set of techniques and exercises used to unblock energy channels in the body and control this energy.
+As I mentioned previously, the word ‘Kriya’ means ‘action’, and in Kundalini Yoga ‘Kriyas’ refers to a set of techniques and exercises used to unblock energy channels in the body and control this energy.

 The word ‘Kundalini’ means ‘coiled one’ in Sanskrit, which refers to the coiled life force which lays dormant at the bottom of our spine and can be awakened through certain yoga techniques.